Welcome to the

 - trim (remove part of the signal)

-- divide into epochs (fixed and by event markers)
+- divide into epochs (fixed duration or by event markers)

 - delete channels/epochs